Human Rights and Criminal Prosecutions: General Principles

 This requirement to "take into account" the Strasbourg jurisprudence will normally result in courts applying principles that are clearly established by the Strasbourg Court Courts.
 Where there is a conflict between domestic and European jurisprudence, courts below the Supreme Court, save in extreme cases, are bound by domestic precedents even when they consider the precedent is inconsistent with the Strasbourg case law.
 In such circumstances the court might express its view on the possible inconsistency and give leave to appeal, for the issue potentially to be determined by the High Court or the Supreme Court, see: Lambeth LBC v Kay UKHL 10, approved in Doherty v Birmingham City Council UKHL 57.
 The Supreme Court has indicated that it will generally follow Strasbourg but that on rare occasions it too will decline to follow a decision of the Strasbourg court, giving reasons for adopting this course (R v Horncastle and Others UKSC 14).

 European case law has established that the Convention is a living instrument which must be interpreted in the light of changing, present day conditions.
-This is particularly relevant to fair trial rights, as the requirements of fairness have evolved over time, and the importance of the appearance of fairness has grown.
+This is particularly relevant to fair trial rights, as the requirements of fairness have evolved over time, and the importance of the appearance of fairness as well as substantive fairness has grown.
 Older decisions may be of less relevance in understanding the current application of fair trial rights than more recent decisions.
 European case law also requires that Convention rights should be interpreted using a purposive rather than a purely literal approach: the general purpose of the Convention is taken to be the protection of individual rights, the maintenance of the rule of law, and the upholding of the ideas and values of a democratic society.

 Section 3(1) of the HRA imposes an obligation on the domestic courts to read and give effect to primary legislation in a manner which is compatible with the Convention rights whenever it is "possible" to do so.